simonmichael/hledger/MANUAL.markdown

 recreated.
 So if you do customise them, remember what you changed; a version control system such as darcs will work well here.

+###### detecting changes

+As noted, changes to the support files will take effect immediately, without a restart.
+This applies to the journal data too; you can directly edit the journal file(s) (or, eg, commit a change within a version control system) while the web UI is running, and the changes will be visible on the next page reload.

+###### malformed edits

+The journal file must remain in good [hledger format](#journal-file) so that hledger can parse it.
+The web add and edit forms ensure this by not allowing edits which would introduce parse errors.
+If a direct edit makes the journal file unparseable, the web UI will show the error instead of data, until the file has been fixed.

 There are some web-specific options:

 ###### --port